 -"But small is the gate and narrow the road that leads to life, and only a few find it."

 -"Whoever comes to me and does not hate father and mother, wife and children, brothers and sisters, yes, and even life itself, cannot be my disciple"

-The prevailing and popular translations of the Holy bible allow for someone to say believing, or being in intellectual agreement with a statement or concept, is somehow an act of obedience; but that is not actually equivalent with what the original Koine Greek word "pisteuo" means; assent is a part of the meaning, but not all of it.
-In this sense the demon's belief of James 2:19 would become a prevalent case, and many would be in danger of falling into error, because it's so easy to believe in this way once one is convinced that he or she does.
+The prevailing and popular translations of the Holy bible allow for someone to say believing, or being in intellectual agreement with a statement or concept, is somehow an act of obedience; but that is not actually equivalent with what the original Koine Greek word "pisteuo" means, assent is a part of the meaning but not all of it.
+Yes one must trust in order to believe, and believe in order to obey.
+But the end result of a saving faith is that the saved conform themselves to what is expected (Acts 3:22).
+But many just say they believe as if that's all it takes.
+And, in this sense, the demon's belief of James 2:19 has become a prevalent case, and many end up falling into error, because it's so easy to believe in this way once one is convinced themselves that he or she does.
 And I know this because I have fallen prey to it myself.

-But if the original Koine Greek "pisteuo" is closest in meaning to the English word "cleave"(abide by, be loyal to, conform to), then conformity to Christ's example would be what is meant by "faith" and the word "believe" in the scriptures.
+But if the original Koine Greek "pisteuo" is closest in meaning to the English word "cleave"(abide by, be loyal to, conform to), then conformity to Christ's example would be the end result of what is meant by "faith" and the word "believe" in the scriptures.
 And why it's stressed "be doers of the word, and not hearers only, deceiving yourselves" James 1:22

 The original Greek of Mark 16:16 is: